Dreamlone/wasu/README.md

 Therefore, it was decided to include an additional parameter, PDSI, in the model to account for soil characteristics.

-TODO: add description why it was decided to add several aggregations per SNOTEL
+**TODO**: add description why it was decided to add several aggregations per SNOTEL

 - **MAE metric**: 197.09
 - **MAPE metric**: 30.71